hay/facetool/README.md

 # facetool.py
-> Command line utility to manipulate and detect faces in videos and images, written in Python 3
+> Command line utility to manipulate, recognize and detect faces in videos and images, written in Python 3

 ![Facetool header logo](data/header.gif)

-This utility allows you to do all kinds of operations on face images and videos, straight from the command line:
+This utility allows you to do all kinds of operations on face images and videos, straight from the command line.
+Think of it as `ffmpeg` for faces.

+Some things `facetool` can do:
 * Face swapping
+* Face recognition
+* Create an average face
 * Counting faces
-* Cropping faces
+* Cropping faces (even multiple ones from a single image)
 * Extracting and combining frames from and to videos
 * Classifying faces based on age and gender